 Students interested in studying with me must first schedule an interview and/or audition for admittance into my studio.
 My studio tends to be quite full, but free spots occasionally open up, so don't hesitate to contact me for availability and current tuition rates.

-Private lessons are the fastest and best way for your student to progress with the flute.
+Private lessons are the fastest and best way for a student to progress with the flute.
 Here are some sample audio clips of several of my students at various stages of development.
 During private flute lessons, I address the following aspects of flute playing:

 Technique – Technique begins with simply learning flute fingerings and reading basic music notation.
 Later technique focuses on playing scales, exercises, articulation, and etudes with even, smooth, relaxed, quick, and controlled finger movement.

 Ensemble playing – Rarely do people perform concerts alone.
 Whether it is with the school band, small ensembles, or a solo with piano accompaniment, students must be able to perform with others.
 I play flute duets with all of my students, emphasizing steady rhythm, intonation, and ensemble technique.
+I also direct a flute ensemble, so that students can gain experience playing together.
+Enrollment in this ensemble is open to my high school students.

 Repertoire – It is important for students to learn a variety of pieces from the classical flute repertoire.
 I make sure that each student becomes familiar with music from different time periods, composers, and styles.
 Advanced students also learn orchestral excerpt repertoire.